microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 ![**microAngioCT of the peri-implant vasculature of a minipig mandibula.**
   Panel A: Maximum intensity projection image of the minipig mandible dataset with four metal implants and μAngiofil-perfused vessels.
   Panel B: virtual transversal section through the dataset showing an implant within the mandible.
-  The colored circles mark structures with different gray values ranges.
+  The colored circles mark structures with different gray value ranges.
   Corresponding peaks with color legend are marked on the histogram in panel C.
   Such differences in gray levels allow a straightforward segmentation of the structures of interest as displayed in the 3D visualization in panel D.](images/Fig6_Segmentation.png){#fig:6}

-Unfortunately, not all the samples display such a pronounced difference between the gray values of bone tissue and μAngiofil when scanned under standard scanning parameters.
+Unfortunately, not all samples exhibit a pronounced difference in gray values between bone tissue and μAngiofil when scanned using standard scanning parameters.
-It is often the case especially in the murine samples, while the bone mineral density of mouse bones is generally higher than in other experimental species [@doi:10.1016/j.bone.2011.10.004; @doi:10.1292/jvms.66.599].
+This issue is particularly common in murine samples, even though the bone mineral density of mouse bones is generally higher than that of other experimental species [@doi:10.1016/j.bone.2011.10.004; @doi:10.1292/jvms.66.599].
-It results in similar gray levels of bone tissue and μAngiofil rendering their distinction based on histogram levels impossible (e.g., Fig. @fig:4).
+As a result, the gray levels of bone tissue and μAngiofil appear similar, making it impossible to distinguish them based on histogram levels alone (e.g., Fig. @fig:4).
-Although decalcification may be helpful (see Fig. @fig:2), there is another approach which we believe is more efficient, so-called dual-energy scanning.
+While decalcification can improve contrast (see Fig. @fig:2), we propose an alternative, more efficient solution: dual-energy scanning.
-It has been demonstrated previously that microscopic dual-energy CT imaging (microDECT) using commercial lab-based microCT setups can achieve a spectral separation of two or three materials at micron resolution [@doi:10.1111/jmi.12543].
+Previous studies have demonstrated that microscopic dual-energy CT imaging (microDECT) using commercial lab-based microCT systems can achieve spectral separation of two or more materials with micrometer resolution [@doi:10.1111/jmi.12543; @doi:10.1111/jmi.13369].
-Importantly, hydroxyapatite (the mineral in bone and teeth) versus iodine (the high-Z component in μAngiofil) offer optimal properties for spectral X-Ray imaging [@doi:10.1111/jmi.12543; @doi:10.1007/s13244-010-0057-0; @doi:10.1118/1.594374].
+Notably, the contrasting properties of hydroxyapatite (the primary mineral in bone and teeth) and iodine (the high-Z component in μAngiofil) make them ideal for spectral X-ray imaging [@doi:10.1111/jmi.12543; @doi:10.1007/s13244-010-0057-0; @doi:10.1118/1.594374].

 We evaluated multiple energies (accelerating voltages from 40 to 110 kV) to choose the optimal combination for imaging of the murine mandible perfused with μAngiofil using a SkyScan 2214 (control software version 1.8, Bruker microCT N.V., Kontich, Belgium) (Fig. @fig:7).
-The optimal dual-energy combination of the x-ray source were 50 kV/120 uA and 90 kV/100 uA (acceleration voltage/source current).
+The optimal dual-energy settings for the X-ray source were 50 kV/120 µA and 90 kV/100 µA (acceleration voltage/source current).
-Projection images were recorded over a sample rotation of 360°, with one projection acquired at every 0.1° and 7 projections being averaged for noise reduction.
+Projection images were recorded over a sample rotation of 360°, with one projection acquired at every 0.1° with 7 projections averaged for noise reduction.
 Each projection image with a size of 4032 x 2688 pixels was exposed for 6000 ms (on average).
 This resulted in datasets with an isotropic voxel size of 1.4 μm.